Horse Stories – Stock Horse Tribute

 Every horse has a tale, and their tales tell of more than just the horse.
 They tell of the people and the places connected to the horse; the owners, breeders, breakers and riders.
 Some tales are funny, some are tragic and some are truly inspiring.

-Campdrafting, Australian Stock Horse, and other horse fans will enjoy the artwork displayed on the wall of the Killarney Show and Rodeo Society pavilion.
+Fans of campdrafting, cutting, the Australian Stock Horse, or horses, in general, will enjoy the artworks displayed on the wall of the Killarney Show and Rodeo Society pavilion.

 The artwork tributes three influential Stock Horses stallions: